Chatterino/chatterino2/README.md

 ## Doxygen
 Doxygen is used to generate project information daily and is available [here](https://doxygen.chatterino.com).
 ## chocolatey
- a chocolatey version is available [here](https://chocolatey.org/packages/chatterino).
+ A chocolatey version is available [here](https://chocolatey.org/packages/chatterino).